ordina-jworks/ordina-jworks.github.io/_posts/2016-05-24-SpringIO16-Spring-Rest-Docs.md

 ### Request fields
 This defines the fields you request from the client.
-Normally it will complain when you neglect a field but with v1.1 Spring REST Docs has support for Relaxed Snippets.
+Normally Spring REST Docs will complain when you neglect a field but with v1.1 we now have support for Relaxed Snippets.
 Because I use constraints, I made my own method `withPath, this will add an extra column constraint to the documentation.
 {% highlight java %}
  private static class ConstrainedFields {